vercel/hazel/readme.md

 The result will be faster and more lightweight than any other solution out there (~200 LOC)! :rocket:

-- Pulls the latest release data from [GitHub Releases](https://help.github.com/articles/creating-releases/) and caches it
+- Pulls the latest release data from [GitHub Releases](https://help.github.com/articles/creating-releases/) and caches it in memory
-- Built on top of [micro](https://github.com/zeit/micro)
+- Built on top of [micro](https://github.com/zeit/micro), the tiniest HTTP framework for Node.js
 - Refreshes the cache every 15 minutes (use `INTERVAL` environment value for custom number of minutes - [more](https://developer.github.com/changes/2012-10-14-rate-limit-changes/))
 - When asked for an update, it returns the link to the GitHub asset directly (saves bandwidth)
-- Supports Windows and macOS apps
+- Supports macOS and Windows apps
-- Allows downloading the latest release for a platform: e.g. `/download/darwin`
+- Let's you download the latest release for a platform: e.g. `/download/darwin`
+- Scales very nicely across multiple [Now](https://zeit.co/now) instances, since each instance pulls its own data

 ## Usage

-Firstly ensure that [Now CLI](https://zeit.co/download) is installed, then deploy an update server like this:
+With [Now CLI](https://zeit.co/download), you can deploy an update server like this:

 ```bash
 now -e NODE_ENV="production" zeit/hazel
 ```

-Now you'll be asked for the value of three environment variables:
+You'll be asked for the value of three environment variables:

 - `ACCOUNT`: Your username or organisation name on GitHub
 - `REPOSITORY`: The name of the repository to pull releases from

-Once the deployment has finished, paste the address into your auto updater:
+Once it's deployed, paste the deployment address into your auto updater code:

 ```js
 const { app, autoUpdater } = require('electron')